klimbeta/klimbeta/docs/development/Coding.md

 ### Scoring App

 Vue will be used to create the interface that judges use to input scores.
-Similar to the Trivium Scoring

 ## Vitepress